-He regularly acts for businesses, local authorities, professionals, unions and high-net worth individuals.
+He acts for SMEs, local authorities, professionals, unions and high-net worth individuals.
 He provides the highest quality service to all his clients in a prompt and practical manner.
-He has assisted in negotiation, mediation and, where necessary, litigation up to the Court of Appeal level.
+He has assisted in negotiation, mediation and litigation up to the Court of Appeal level.

 Solicitors praise his performance as “exceptional”, singling out his “attention to detail, and forensic preparation of the case,” while maintaining a “confident… professional, team-oriented approach”.
 Others say that Ben “could not have been more helpful”, describing him as “very thorough - grasped every nuance and detail… extremely quickly”.

 Before coming to the Bar, Ben spent a decade in research and campaigning.
-He is familiar with workings of SMEs, start-ups as well as multinationals.
+He has first-hand experience of recruitment and management and is familiar with the workings of SMEs, start-ups and multinationals.

-Alongside his practice, Ben trains lawyers and other professionals, making difficult areas of law more accessible.
+Ben is passionate about legal education.
+He trains lawyers and other professionals by making difficult areas of law more accessible.